Sophia Chikirou: Political career

 A native of Bonneville, Haute-Savoie, Chikirou grew up in Scionzier.
 She joined the Socialist Party in 1997.
 From 2002 to 2007, Chikirou worked as a parliamentary assistant for Michel Charzat, who represented the 21st constituency of Paris in the National Assembly.
 She was excluded from the party in 2006 along with Charzat after they refused to rally behind George Pau-Langevin, the party's nominee for 2007 legislative election in the constituency.
 Charzat ran for reelection as a Socialist dissident under the miscellaneous left label with Chikirou as his substitute but was defeated.

 As a member of La France Insoumise since 2016, she was Jean-Luc Mélenchon's presidential campaign communications director in the 2017 election.
 In the 2022 legislative election, she was elected to Parliament for the 6th constituency of Paris, where she succeeded one-term incumbent Pierre Person of La République En Marche! who declined to run for reelection.

+Sophia Chikirou has been a close associate of Jean-Luc Mélenchon since 2011, serving as his press officer and later as his communications director during the 2012 and 2017 presidential campaigns.
+She founded the communications agency Mediascop, which managed Mélenchon's media strategy, introducing innovative techniques such as hologram appearances during rallies.
+Chikirou's influence extended beyond campaign periods, as she remained a key figure in shaping Mélenchon's public image and communication strategies.

+In September 2024, Chikirou was indicted for aggravated fraud and misuse of corporate assets in connection with the 2017 presidential campaign of La France Insoumise.
+Authorities allege that her company, Mediascop, overbilled services, resulting in substantial profits that she reportedly allocated to herself through bonuses and dividends.
+Chikirou denies these accusations, asserting that there was neither overbilling nor personal enrichment.

+The 2025 investigative book La Meute by Charlotte Belaïch and Olivier Pérou examines the internal dynamics of La France Insoumise, highlighting Chikirou's significant influence within the movement.
+The authors suggest that both Mélenchon and Chikirou contributed to an authoritarian atmosphere, drawing parallels to sect-like behavior.
+The book also raises concerns about antisemitic tendencies within the party, attributing some controversial remarks to Chikirou.